se-omarayman/Therania/README.md

 <!-- -->

-# 2. Feature list
+# _3. Feature list_

-This section lists the features of the website, I’m not going to implement them all immediately, so im going to sort them by priority:
+This section lists the features of the website, I’m not going to implement them all immediately, so some of them will be left for future implementations.

 ## <u>As a user:</u>